 And strangely, it seems that the KIANA and especially the KAZA are at least as powerful as the RSX to say the least.
 However, it is not necessarily won.
 With a medium sieve hardness, the impact of the ball is not too dry.

 Comparative with AEROX

 Like the AEROX, the palas have the Impact Marks system.
-This is the famous rough texture at the surface specially designed for Enebe.
+This is that famous rough texture on the surface specially designed for Enebe.
 It increases the forces of friction and gives effect to the ball.
-Is this a real revolution?
-Not necessarily, but it does not hurt.
+Is it a real revolution?
+Not necessarily, but it doesn't hurt.

 These two rackets are reminiscent of the ENEBE RSX with a very good power, a good sweet spot, and good control.
 Moreover, players who have enjoyed this racket will appreciate KAZA and KIANA.

 At the defense level, nothing to report.
 The grip is good and helps for the defenses.
 Note, however, this extra lightness for KIANA which allows very good handling.